 I swear stickers were my first love, ever since I was a child.
 Now they’re a key element in creating beautiful bullet journal spreads every week!
 My favorite stickers are those from independent Etsy sellers (there are a LOT).
 I also buy a lot of stickers off of sites like AliExpress and Amazon to name a few.
 You can also get sticker subscriptions from services like Pipsticks if you’re looking to get some fresh new stickers delivered each month.

 Stickers really help if you’re struggling to think of a theme for a spread.
 With literally millions of options at your disposal, they can be a quick-fix for inspiration.
 Some Etsy sellers have even begun to create stickers that can be used as trackers, calendars, or other useful spread elements.
-Our very own staff member Kimmy also has a store filled with beautiful hand-drawn stickers.

 Create your Beautiful Bullet Journal